Greensted Church: 16th century

-17th to 19th century
+17th to 19th centuries

 The white weatherboarded tower was added in the Stuart period (17th century), and is what initially draws the eye.
 One of the bells is inscribed "William Land made me 1618".
 There are a number of mediaeval wooden towers in the district.

 Around this time the three dormer windows were added to the nave for the first time, and the south porch was added.
 A fragment of 15th-century glass can be seen in the centre of the quatrefoil window at the west end, but it was set there during the Victorian restoration.
 The earliest wall memorial is dedicated to Jone Wood, 1585.

-Victorian restoration

 Reconstruction work by the Victorians in the 19th century added some detailed brickwork to the building along with, most probably, some of the more ornate decoration to the outside.
 It replaced the three dormer windows with six, and the porch was reconstructed, along with other minor alterations and stone coping.